Brand Name phl-Meloxicam Common Name meloxicam

-Each yellow coloured, circular, flat, bevelled, uncoated tablet, with central break-line on one side and plain on the other, contains 7.5 mg meloxicam.
+Each yellow, circular, flat, bevelled, uncoated tablet with central break-line on one side and plain on the other contains 7.5 mg of meloxicam.
 Nonmedicinal ingredients: colloidal silicone dioxide, lactose, magnesium stearate, microcrystalline cellulose, pregelatinized starch, starch, and sodium citrate.

-Each yellow coloured, circular, flat, bevelled, uncoated tablet, with central break-line on one side and plain on the other, contains 15 mg meloxicam.
+Each yellow, circular, flat, bevelled, uncoated tablet with central break-line on one side and plain on the other contains 15 mg of meloxicam.
 Nonmedicinal ingredients: colloidal silicone dioxide, lactose, magnesium stearate, microcrystalline cellulose, pregelatinized starch, starch, and sodium citrate.

 Who should NOT take this medication?

-- is allergic to meloxicam or to any of the ingredients of the medication
+- are allergic to meloxicam or any ingredients of the medication

-- is about to have or has recently had coronary artery bypass graft (CABG) surgery
+- are about to have or have recently had coronary artery bypass graft (CABG) surgery

-- has active or recent stomach or intestine ulcers or bleeding
+- have active or recent stomach or intestinal ulcers or bleeding

-- has bleeding of the brain or other bleeding disorders
+- have bleeding of the brain or other bleeding disorders

-- has experienced asthma, hives, nasal polyps, or allergic reactions after taking ASA or other NSAIDs
+- have experienced asthma, hives, nasal polyps, or allergic reactions after taking ASA or other NSAIDs

-- has higher than normal levels of potassium in the blood
+- have higher than normal levels of potassium in the blood

-- has inflammatory bowel disease (Crohn's disease or ulcerative colitis)
+- have inflammatory bowel disease (Crohn's disease or ulcerative colitis)

-- has severe kidney impairment or worsening kidney function
+- have severely reduced kidney function or worsening kidney function

-- has severe liver impairment or active liver disease
+- have severely reduced liver function or active liver disease

 What side effects are possible with this medication?